 "An armchair is almost as expensive as a sofa so I believe that it should be as comfortable as the main piece of the living room," she continued.
 "Sometimes the armchair is more like the poor and less comfortable member of a range that includes a sofa."

-The design is available with the higher armrest positioned on the left or the right, and it's intended to be used with an existing ottoman in the range.
+The design is available with the higher armrest positioned on the left or the right, and is intended to be used with an existing ottoman in the range.

 The frame comes in natural or varnished beech, blue-grey or red, while the upholstery can be made up in a choice of Ligne Roset fabrics including velour, wool, thick cloth, microfibres or leather.